 Hord Coplan Macht’s healthcare team provided detailed analysis, architectural design, landscape architecture, interior design, and medical planning services for a proposed three-story, 170,000 sf infill addition to MidMichigan Medical Center’s Midland campus.
-The goal of the project is to create a new Cardiovascular Center of Excellence while replacing the existing 1940’s hospital that has reached the end of its useful life.
+The goal of the project is to create a new Cardiovascular Center of Excellence,for this rural hospital, while replacing the existing 1940’s building that has reached the end of its useful life.

 In addition, the project includes a phased redevelopment of the center of the ambulatory portion of the campus, and consolidates clinical departments, including a cardiac diagnostic suite, multiple cardiac clinics, patient outreach laboratory, radiology, and vascular clinic; while also providing future space for the expansion for the emergency department, pathology laboratory, and medical offices.